 And in heaven they shall be thoroughly blest; they shall be as much blest as other spirits.
 Here on earth, they are kings in their love; none else is so crowned with love.
 As they are kings in their love, none else but they can be subjects of such kings – they are both kings and subjects in their love.
 None can do treachery to them unless one of them turns faithless.
 Let them refrain from fears, either real or groundless.
 Let them love nobly and live to add year to year until they are sixty.
 Then they will celebrate their golden jubilee; it is only the second year of their love.

 It was a year ago that the poet met his beloved.
 During this time, the kings and their countries, the beauty of women, and the wit of the learned have all grown aged.
 But Time has had no influence on their love.
 Their love, like a current of water, has flowed on during this time, but it has not flowed away from them.
 Their love is immortal; it is not subject to change and decay.
 It is the same today as it was yesterday and it will remain the same in the future also.

-In heaven, no doubt, they would be blessed and satisfied, but in heaven all are equally happy and satisfied.
+In heaven, no doubt, they would be blessed and satisfied, but in heaven, all are equally happy and satisfied.
 There shall be nothing unique about their own happiness.
 The unique felicity of true love can be enjoyed only in this life and that too through senses.
-The physical self, the body, is essential for realising the uniqueness of a love-experience.
+The physical self, the body, is essential for realizing the uniqueness of a love-experience.